 Where does it come from?

-Indoor air pollution can come from many places, including open fires and heaters, building materials and furniture, cleaning products and cooling systems, and air pollution that comes in from outdoors (if you would like to know more about outdoor air pollution, please read our factsheet).
+Indoor air pollution can come from many places, including open fires and heaters, building materials and furniture, cleaning products and cooling systems, and air pollution that comes in from outdoors (if you would like to know more about outdoor air pollution, please read our outdoor air pollution information.